 Click here to post a comment

 Did you meet some cool folks in jail?
-Are you trying to throw a shout out to an inmate you met while you were incarcerated?
-Say wassup here, just leave a message below.
+Are you trying to send a message to an inmate you met while you were incarcerated?
+Say hello here, just leave a message below.

 Send a message to Monroe County Detention Center